Homeopathy for Hypothyroidism Treatment in Women

-- Decreased in sweating: In hypothyroidism, a person may experience a decrease in sweating.
+- Decreased sweating: In hypothyroidism, a person may experience a decrease in sweating.
 The decrease in sweating is due to slow rate of metabolism as well as decrease secretions of sweat glands in skin.

 - Irregular or heavy menstrual periods: When you have hypothyroidism, hormones that regulate the reproductive system get affected adversely.
 This causes irregularity in period cycle or heavy period bleeding.

 - Goiter: Enlargement of thyroid gland is called goiter.
 Pituitary gland releases TSH to send instructions to thyroid gland to produce thyroid hormones.
 In case of hypothyroidism, pituitary gland releases increased TSH in response to low levels of thyroid hormones.
 More TSH creates more pressure on thyroid gland in secreting its hormones.
 This constant stimulation and pressure on thyroid gland results in its enlargement, leading to Goiter.
 Certain cases of hypothyroidism does not develop goiter.
 Hence absence of goiter should not be confused with absence of hypothyroidism.

 - Depression: A person with hypothyroidism may feel sad all the time and experience frequent mood swings.
 There might also be loss of motivation and decision-making ability.
 Feeling of hopelessness, anxiety, low self-esteem may also be present.